If you're planning to travel outside the UK, your travel health needs will depend on your individual situation. This includes:

 - your general health

-Alternatively, you can visit a private travel vaccination clinic for your UK boosters and other travel vaccinations.
+Alternatively, you can visit a private clinic for:

-The following travel vaccinations are free on the NHS in Scotland:
+The following travel vaccines are free on the NHS in Scotland:

 - diphtheria, polio and tetanus (combined booster)

 - hepatitis A